Hidden Factors

 Take a daily photo of my workspace to capture the task environment and track changes over time.

-After five days of self-tracking, data analysis revealed key themes showing how task attributes influenced my productivity and wellbeing.
+After five days of self-tracking, clear patterns emerged around how task attributes and context shaped my productivity and wellbeing.

-After five days of self-tracking, data analysis revealed key themes showing how task attributes influenced my productivity and wellbeing.
+After five days of self-tracking, clear patterns emerged around how task attributes and context shaped my productivity and wellbeing.

 Auditory Environment & Productivity

-Music supported focus during demanding tasks, while silence often led to boredom and skipped work.
+Music supported focus during cognitively demanding tasks, while silence often led to boredom and skipped work.

 Variation within Same Activity

-The same task felt different over time, shaped by mood, timing, and context rather than music alone.
+The same task produced different outcomes over time, shaped more by mood, timing, and context than by the task itself.

 Influence of Intensity on Mood

-Task and music intensity needed to align; low-intensity tasks without sound felt dull and increased distraction.
+Task and stimulation levels needed to align.
+Low-intensity tasks without sound felt dull and increased distraction.

 Source of Enjoyment